• Skip to primary navigation

 Sticking craft sticks onto winebox

-4. Once the glue has dried, paint the outside of the wine box blue.
+Step 4: Once the glue has dried, paint the outside of the wine box blue.
 I used a brush to apply the paint to the uneven surface.
-I then went over this paint with a small roller to remove brush marks.
+I then reviewed this paint with a small roller to remove brush marks.

-Also, if using chalk paint I recommend adding a coat of wood wax to protect the finish.
+Also, I recommend adding a coat of wood wax to protect the finish if using chalk paint.

 painting wine box in Annie Sloan Napoleonic blue